Woooooody/Neu/README.md

 =======

-For word segment we use the maximum forward match algorithm and HMM(Hidden Markov Model) Using viterbi algorithm to caculate the maximum rotate.
+For word segment we use the maximum forward match algorithm and HMM(Hidden Markov Model) Using viterbi algorithm to calculate the maximum rotate.

 For sequence label model, we use the character level inputs for  LSTM(Long Short Time Memory) and CRF(Conditional Random Field) model .